Golf development: Time to learn from other countries

 Hands-up, how many of you know if there is a career-ladder in golf?

-It is easy to watch the Golf Channel and think that the events you see
+It is easy to watch the Golf Channel and think that the events you see on TV could be a career for your child.

 But that is farther from the truth.